 The reward profession is continually evolving and unsurprising 2015 saw an increase in demand for reward specialists.
 With a renewed confidence in business across the UK, this positive outlook has resulted in companies looking to secure top talent with salaries and benefits packages that can stand up to scrutiny.

 In today’s increasingly competitive market, the role of the reward specialist is essential in retaining and motivating top quality staff with more than just a data-driven package.
-Jon Kitterhing, Head of Reward at Frazer Jones, takes a look back at 2015 to give us an insight into what to expect for 2016.
+We take a look back at 2015 to give us an insight into what to expect for 2016.

 A look back